Visas & Residency

 • For those with a confirmed job offer from an Angolan employer.

-• Apply in your home country; typically valid for 12 months, renewable while your contract remains valid.
+• Apply in your home country.
+It is typically valid for 12 months and can be renewed while your contract remains valid.

-• Docs: passport, photos, signed contract, criminal record, medical certificate, employer’s supporting letters.
+• Documents usually include passport, photos, signed contract, criminal record, medical certificate and employer support letters.

 • For long-term stays and family reunification.

-• Temporary permits usually last 1 year and may be renewed; permanent residence can be possible after several years of legal stay.
+• Temporary permits usually last 1 year and may be renewed.
+Permanent residence may become possible after several years of legal stay.

-• Applicants typically provide proof of means, plus health and police certificates.
+• Applicants are commonly asked for proof of means, plus health and police certificates.

-• For individuals investing significant capital in Angola; allows residency while managing the investment.
+• For individuals investing significant capital in Angola, allowing residency while managing the investment.

-• Rules may change — confirm with the Embassy/Consulate or AIPEX before applying.
+• Rules may change, so confirm details with the Embassy, Consulate or AIPEX before applying.

-1. Collect docs: passport, photos, contract/proof of investment, criminal-record certificate, medical certificate.
+1. Collect documents such as passport, photos, contract or proof of investment, criminal-record certificate and medical certificate.

-2. Apply at the Angolan embassy/consulate in your country; pay fees.
+2. Apply at the Angolan embassy or consulate in your country and pay the required fees.

-3. Processing may take several weeks — apply early.
+3. Processing can take several weeks, so apply early.

 4. After issuance, travel and register within 30 days in Angola.